 We reveal the best baby car seats for newborns and younger toddlers up to around 15 months old.

 Remember, not all car seats fit in all cars.
-Make sure the car seat you choose fits in your car before you buy it.
+Make sure the baby car seat you choose fits in your car before you buy it.